Tatenda-Prince/AWS-Auto-Scaling/README.md

 ## Create Auto Scaling group of EC2 Instance for High Availability
 ![image alt](https://github.com/Tatenda-Prince/AWS-Auto-Scaling/blob/8aa726fa1043c54f875b8fcf3ba8131f0875eb64/ASG%20image.png)

+#Intro
+Together, we will “Scale the Clouds” by following the steps to creating an Auto Scaling Group (ASG) of Amazon EC2 Instances for high availability.
+We will literally be building a cloud infrastructure from ground up, so expect the use of many different AWS resources.

 ## Background
 # Virtual Private Cloud (VPC)
 Virtual Private Cloud is a service on AWS that offers a virtual private network, logically isolated from other virtual networks on the platform.